Skip to content

 • Team formation deadline: for student-formed teams, when they need to finalize

-Modules start as drafts.
+Repositories start as drafts.
 Nothing is visible to students until you publish.

 When you publish: